mrsimpson/slides-data-in-motion/slides.md

 A major benefit of Flink is **performance and scalability**.
 But this only works when employed properly.
 Pick use cases which stress your system right from the beginning.

 [click]
 As pictured earlier, Flink ~~is~~ can be the central piece of your streaming architecture.
 But don't forget the other pieces and how to bring them together.
-A **schema registry** might save you from tedious serialization issues down the stream, if you implement them from beginning.
+A **schema registry** might save you from tedious serialization issues down the stream if you implement them from the beginning.

 [click]
-Flink has an **awesome metrics system** which export very detailed information about the state of processing (offset lags, backpressure, parallelism)
+Flink has an **awesome metrics system** which exports very detailed information about the state of processing (offset lags, backpressure, parallelism)
 The metrics system is also easily extensible: Write your own custom metrics to observe how your stream is doing.

 [click]
-Job manager, Task manager, State-Backend does not need to be understood in detail, as Flink abstracts all this provisioning of compute.
+Job manager, Task manager, and State-Backend do not need to be understood in detail, as Flink abstracts all this provisioning of compute.
-This changes drastically, if you want to operate Flink on your own though.
+This changes drastically if you want to operate Flink on your own though.
 Then, you need to completely dive in to make it run elastically on your e.g., Kubernetes-Cluster.

-There are operators for Kubernetes, Apache Mesos and bare metal installations, but safest is to **start with a managed service**.
+There are operators for Kubernetes, Apache Mesos, and bare metal installations, but safest is to **start with a managed service**.
 It might not suit your particular use case and could be optimized, but configuring them properly needs some experience.
 -->

 ---